 Biochemistry, Biophysics, and Structural Biology, Genetics and Genomics, Cell and Developmental Biology

-Three MCB courses are required.
+Three MCB courses are required (nine units).
 One course required from this list: MCB 546, MCB 572A, MCB 580.
+MCB faculty member must serve on qualifying examination committee.